 \subsubsection{General user preferences}

-Capturing user preferences is the main purpose of designing T-COL and is mainly reflected in the two conditional optional structures of T-COL. These two structures are located in key positions in T-COL and allow the inclusion of general user preferences in the generation of CEs.
+Capturing user preferences is the main purpose of designing T-COL and is mainly reflected in the two conditional optional components of T-COL, i.e., prototype cases screening and local optimal objective for feature values selection.

-After establishing a mapping between general user preferences and the different conditions of two structures, the two structures automatically select the conditions that accommodate the user preferences.
-The first structure controls the selection of prototype cases.
+The first component controls the selection of prototype cases.
 In T-COL, the prototype cases are considered ideal cases about user preferences, and CEs are generated by directing the query sample to change toward such cases.
-The second structure controls the selection of local feature value combinations.
-It can control the extent to which the query sample changes to the prototype case by controlling which feature values are selected.
+The second component controls the selection of local feature value combinations.
+It can control how the query sample changes to the prototype case by controlling which feature values are selected.

 In summary, T-COL generates CEs by controlling the query sample to change a certain degree in a certain direction.
-In which, the direction and degree of change are determined by user preferences.
-For example, suppose a user wants to focus on a few things, T-COL will select samples with a few feature values different from that of the query sample as the ideal cases.
+In which the direction and degree of change are determined by user preferences.
+For example, suppose a user wants to focus on a few things, T-COL will select samples with a few feature values different from those of the query sample as the ideal cases.
 In addition, T-COL selects as few different feature values from the prototype cases as possible during the change.